saeedhei/team-sam-moradian/README.md

 - **Progress Tracking:** Comprehensive student progress monitoring and analytics.
 - **User Roles:** Separate roles for **Administrators**, **Instructors**, and **Students**.
 - **Scalable Architecture:** Designed for performance and easy scaling using modern technologies.
+- **Admin Dashboard:** Professional admin panel with Users and Lessons management (NEW)
+  - Complete CRUD operations for users and lessons
+  - Real-time search and advanced filtering
+  - Sidebar navigation with active states
+  - Modal-based forms with validation
+  - Dark theme UI with responsive design

 ---